Tiye: Influence at court

 Tiye wielded a great deal of power during both her husband's and son's reigns.
 Amenhotep III became a fine sportsman, a lover of outdoor life, and a great statesman.
 He often had to consider claims for Egypt's gold and requests for his royal daughters in marriage from foreign kings such as Tushratta of Mitanni and Kadashman-Enlil I of Babylon.
 The royal lineage was carried by the women of Ancient Egypt and marriage to one would have been a path to the throne for their progeny.
 Tiye became her husband's trusted adviser and confidant.
-Being wise, intelligent, strong, and fierce, she was able to gain the respect of foreign dignitaries.
+Known for her intelligence and strong personality, she was able to gain the respect of foreign dignitaries.
 Foreign leaders were willing to deal directly with her.
 She continued to play an active role in foreign relations and was the first Egyptian queen to have her name recorded on official acts.

 Tiye may have continued to advise her son, Akhenaten, when he took the throne.
 Her son’s correspondence with Tushratta, the king of Mitanni, speaks highly of the political influence she wielded at court.
 In Amarna letter EA 26, Tushratta, corresponded directly with Tiye to reminisce about the good relations he enjoyed with her then deceased husband and extended his wish to continue on friendly terms with her son, Akhenaten.